toniruss22/-aws-bootcamp-cruddur-2023/journal/week0.md

 Home Work Summary:I have created the AWS Console account (budget, billing, users. root user, billing alarm), Lucid account, Gihub and Gitpod familiarity.
 In addition I have added extentions for the github MFA's and created a phone backup security for the AWS account.
-I played around in AWS CLI and installed AWS in Gitpod, and Cloudtrail, to get a clearer understanding of the differences as it gets a bit tricky.
+I played around in AWS CLI and installed AWS in Gitpod, and created a Cloudtrail and deleted it, as advised in the video to avoid fees, at the moment.
+I also created in IAM, a role, permission (attached to a user and policy (admin access for Cloud_Project1).